milankovo/ida-yara-x/README.md

 All rule matches are displayed in a selection box that allows you to double click the matches and jump to their location in the binary.

-You can also view the list of last 20 scanned rule files by using the `View->Rrecent yara-x files` menu option.
+You can also view the list of last 20 scanned rule files by using the `View->Recent yara-x files` menu option.
 This will display a list of the last 20 rules scanned and allow you to select one to rescan the binary with.
 You can also delete the rule from the list.

 ### Rules Not Matching Binary
 FindYara scans the loaded PE sections in IDA, this means that yara rules that include matches on the PE header **will not match in IDA**.
 IDA does not load the PE header as a scannable section.
 Also, if you have not selected `Load resources` when loading your binary in IDA then the resources section will be unavailable for scanning.